 The Project will utilize the best available control technology (BACT) to reduce the air emissions that would otherwise occur to levels that ensure that nearby ambient air will be well within the standards set by federal and state regulations.
 BACT for this coal-fired power plant includes:

-- Selective Catalytic Reactor (SCR) for control of nitrogen oxides
+- Low-NOx burners, over-fire air, and Selective Catalytic Reactor (SCR) for control of nitrogen oxides

-- Dry lime flue gas desulfurization (FGD) for control of sulfur dioxide
+- Dry lime flue gas desulfurization (dry FGD) for control of sulfur dioxide

 The air emissions from the Project will, like those from the existing unit, reflect technology solutions that will minimize the emission of criteria pollutants.
 These emissions represent only a small fraction of the air emissions from a typical coal-based power plant constructed just three decades ago.